Officer killed outside Capitol to lie in honor in Rotunda next week

 Authorities have not commented on Green’s motive in the attack, but his family has said he began to “experience hardships” after his graduation from Christopher Newport University.
 The family said Green suffered from “depression and potential mental illness.”

 On his Facebook page, Green made multiple references to his interests in the Nation of Islam.
-On Tuesday, the Nation issued a statement on behalf of its leader, Minister Louis Farrakhan, which said that Green was “not a registered member of the Nation of Islam.”
-The statement said that it appeared Green had begun studying to become a member in the summer, but did not complete the process.
+On Tuesday, the Nation issued a statement on behalf of its leader, Minister Louis Farrakhan, which said Green was “not a registered member of the Nation of Islam.”
+The statement said it appeared Green had begun studying to become a member in the summer, but did not complete the process.

 Green did make a donation to the Nation of Islam, the statement confirmed, and his Facebook page showed a “Certificate of Completion” from the Nation.
 “This certificate does not establish that the donor is a member in good standing in the Nation of Islam,” the statement said.
 The Nation said Green’s use of an automobile as a weapon, and possession of a knife, “violates our teachings.
 We absolutely disavow this act that resulted in the senseless loss of life.”